-Professor Roberts is a scholar of evidence and criminal procedure, with articles published or forthcoming in journals that include the University of Chicago Law Review, Washington University Law Review, Minnesota Law Review, Boston University Law Review, Alabama Law Review, Boston College Law Review, U.C.
-Davis Law Review, and Fordham Law Review, and a book chapter recently published by the Oxford University Press.
+Professor Roberts is a scholar of criminal procedure and evidence, with articles published in journals that include the University of Chicago Law Review, Washington University Law Review, Minnesota Law Review, Boston University Law Review, Alabama Law Review, Boston College Law Review, and U.C.
+Davis Law Review, and a book chapter published by the Oxford University Press.

-Two of Professor Roberts's articles have been selected by the Academic Advisory Board of the Getting Scholarship into Court Project for inclusion on its "must read" list, and a third was one of four articles selected from the 2015 Call for Papers of the Southeastern Association of Law Schools (SEALS).
+Four of Professor Roberts's articles have been selected by the Academic Advisory Board of the Getting Scholarship into Court Project for inclusion on its "must read" list, and a fifth was selected from the 2015 Call for Papers of the Southeastern Association of Law Schools (SEALS).
 Her work was repeatedly cited in a recent U.S. Commission on Civil Rights Report on consequences of conviction.

-Roberts has analyzed evidentiary and criminal justice issues for a variety of media outlets, and in a series of pieces on criminal justice website In Justice Today.
-Her work on prior conviction impeachment was featured on evidence podcast "Excited Utterance," and she has testified about jury exclusion on the basis of criminal records at the United States Commission on Civil Rights.
+Professor Roberts has analyzed evidentiary and criminal justice issues for a variety of media outlets.
+Her work on prior conviction impeachment was featured on evidence podcast "Excited Utterance," and she has testified about jury exclusion on the basis of criminal records at the U.S. Commission on Civil Rights.

-Roberts began her academic career as an Acting Assistant Professor in NYU School of Law’s Lawyering Program, and then at Seattle University School of Law.
+Roberts began her academic career teaching in NYU School of Law’s Lawyering Program, and then at Seattle University School of Law.
 Her practice experience includes several years as a public defender with the Neighborhood Defender Service of Harlem.
 Before that, she clerked for The Honorable Constance Baker Motley, in the Southern District of New York.

 Jurors' Reactions to Implicit Biases: Are Informational Interventions Effective?, in CRIMINAL JURIES IN THE 21ST CENTURY: PSYCHOLOGICAL SCIENCE AND THE LAW (Cynthia Najdowski & Margaret Stevenson, eds., Oxford University Press, 2018)